Youngsb24/Honeynet-In-Azure/README.md

 <img src="https://imgur.com/CDaTaLt.png"  height="50%" width="50%" alt="Disk Sanitization Steps"/>
 </br>

-- Azure Key Vault
+**- Azure Key Vault**
+  Used to securely store and manage sensitive information such as passwords, API keys, certificates, and encryption keys.
-- Azure Storage Account
+**- Azure Storage Account**
+  Used to store data such as NSG flow logs, diagnostics data, and other files generated during operations.
+Secure storage for logs and other essential files needed for monitoring and troubleshooting.
-- Log Analytics Workspace
+**- Log Analytics Workspace**
-- Microsoft Sentinel
+  Serves as a centralized repository to collect, analyze, and query logs from different resources **- Microsoft Sentinel**
+   Is a SIEM tool that uses data from "Log Analytics Workspace" to creatw dashboards, generating attack maps, and automating responses to threats
-- Network Security Group (NSG)
+**- Network Security Group (NSG)**
+  Used in this lab as virtual firewalls for Azure resources, controlling inbound and outbound traffic to Virtual Machines.
-- Virtual Machines (2 windows, 1 linux)
+**- Virtual Machines (2 windows, 1 linux)**
-- Virtual Network (VNet)
+**- Virtual Network (VNet)**
+  Used in this lab to provides a secure and isolated environment for Azure resources to connect, communicate and provide segmentation.

 **Before** applying any security measures, all the resources I deployed were intentionally exposed to the internet to attract bad actors.
 Both Virtual Machines had their Network Security Groups (NSGs) configured with an inbound rule that allowed all incoming traffic, meaning there were no restrictions in place.
 This made the VMs fully accessible to anyone on the internet, creating an easy target for brute-force attacks or other types of intrusion attempts.
 Additionally, the resources had public endpoints, leaving them completely open and vulnerable to malicious activity.
 The idea behind this was to create an environment where attackers could freely attempt to exploit the resources and attempt attacks.